encyclopedia database program for Windows PCs, Apple Macs, Linux and Android

 Comes with a fully loaded database of thousands of plant records and pictures.
 Alternatively, specialist users may prefer to start with an empty database and then build their own chosen collection of plant information.
 You are free to customise the content to your specific needs, creating a uniquely personal plant reference resource.

-Search results or individual plant names can be saved in personal plant lists.
+Enables searching for plants by name and many other characteristics.
+Selection results or individual plant names can be saved in personal plant lists for later use.

-Each plant is described within the database by a large number of standard elements such as size and colour, accompanied by text notes and pictures.
+Each plant is described by a large number of standard elements such as size and colour, accompanied by text notes and pictures.
 Plants may be searched by any of these as selection criteria.
-Plant varieties are alphabetically sequenced by botanical name (Latin, binomial), but can be located by their common name if preferred.
+Plant records are alphabetically sequenced by botanical name (Latin, binomial), but can be located by their common name if preferred.
 There is also allowance for alternative names (synonyms).

-The ability to save personal plant lists is an important feature.
-They have many uses, from simple lists to 'bookmark' interesting plants to planting design project schedules.
+The ability to save personal plant lists is an essential feature.
+They have many uses, from simple lists that 'bookmark' interesting plants to producing planting design project schedules.
 Each list may be freely named and there is no limit to the number stored.
-They can be easily exported for use in an external program if required.
+Lists can be easily exported for use in an external program if required.

 The application design is straightforward with a functional, no-nonsense approach to usability and considerable flexibility.
 There are no frills, but it is fast, simple to run and uses no unnecessary computer resources.

 Equivalent editions are available for Windows and Mac, also Linux as a Beta release, plus an Android app for mobile devices.
 All editions use the same database files, which can be copied between any computer type.